dhatawesomedude/ledger/README.md

 The rrulejs library includes some limitations([seen here](https://github.com/jakubroztocil/rrule/issues/114)), which have been fixed in the [RSCALE spec](https://tools.ietf.org/html/rfc7529) unfortunately
 I was unable to find a js library that implements this spec and I ended up fixing up the limitations manually.

+All of the date manipulation is done using the [luxon library](https://moment.github.io/luxon/).

 #### Server logic

 The server is based on expressjs and [routing controllers](https://github.com/typestack/routing-controllers).